Curtin-Open-Knowledge-Initiative/dashboard-queries-biomedical/biomed/README.md

 ### Config
 The workflow requires a config file to be setup.
 The config file describes all of the workflow run parameters.
-See the `example_config.yaml` file for more infromation.
+See the [example config file](/example_config.yaml) for more infromation.

 Create your own config file with your required configuration.